-If you’ve been following along with me a while, you know I’m a big believer in the power of positivity, but I gave up on pretending to love the holidays years ago.
-I’m open to the idea that that could change one day, but I’m not there yet.
+If you’ve been following along with me a while, you know I’m a big believer in the power of positivity, but I have struggled a lot with actually enjoying the holidays.
+In my family, there have been a number of bad anniversaries and scary things that happened this time of year, so at a young age, my nervous system learned to freak out.
+I’m open to the idea that that could change one day, but it’s a process.
 Whether you love or hate the holidays, it can be a stressful time of year, which is why I’m sharing some of the tips and tricks I recommend to clients and use myself to help get through the holiday season!

 - Baby your immune system

 With cold and flu season thriving during the holiday season, I count on probiotics and prebiotics, vitamin C, elderberry, vitamin D, and oil of oregano to stay healthy and/or fight off the start of illness.
 Making these immune-boosting items part of your routine will go a long way in helping you feel your best.

 Sustaining your energy during this busy time of year is essential.
 I suggest becoming BFFs with well-balanced meals and snacks, specifically those rich in fiber (some of my favorite options are GG crackers to pair with hummus or guacamole or crumbled on top of soup or salad, beet or carrot chips , and chickpea snacks, eating protein and healthy fats at meals and snacks, adding collagen for extra protein to your water, coffee, or tea, working in veggies everywhere you can, and consuming greens in liquid form — I love these green superfood tablets from Amazing Grass, which you dissolve in water and that supply a full serving of veggies.

 Most of all, remember that while it’s great to have a plan, being flexible with yourself and your circumstances is super important too!
 It’s okay to have a travel or holiday version of your usual healthy routine that is a little more streamlined.